Yogurt Cake with Strawberry Balsamic Cream

 - In a medium-sized mixing bowl, whisk together the flour, baking powder, baking soda and salt.

-- Transfer the batter to the prepared baking pan and smooth out evenly.
+- Transfer the batter to the prepared baking pan and smooth it out evenly.

-- Gently lay the sliced strawberries on the top of the batter in any arrangement you wish.
+- Gently lay the sliced strawberries on top of the batter in any arrangement you wish.

-- Remove cake from oven and allow to rest in the pan for 10 minutes.
+- Remove the cake from the oven and allow it to rest in the pan for 10 minutes.
 Run a knife around the sides of the pan and carefully transfer the cake to a serving platter, removing the parchment paper from the bottom.
 Allow cake to cool before serving.

-Either serve cake slightly warm or at room temperature with a dollop of Strawberry Balsamic Cream (recipe follows), OR cake divide into two layers and spread the prepared cream topping between the layers.
+Either serve the cake slightly warm or at room temperature with a dollop of Strawberry Balsamic Cream (recipe follows) OR divide the cake into two layers and spread the prepared cream topping between the layers.
 Cool cake completely if dividing into two layers and adding Strawberry Balsamic Cream.
 Once cream layer is added, place top layer back on, cover and chill for at least 30 minutes before slicing.

 STRAWBERRY BALSAMIC CREAM